Education Studies

 The education studies major supports the New York State Education Department guidelines, and it is approved by the New York State Education Department.
 Prospective majors should consult with Skidmore’s Education Studies Department during the spring of their first year to discuss the major and plan a course program.
 Students going abroad should explore the possibility of going abroad during the spring of the sophomore year or in the fall of their junior year.

-Education studies majors must receive a grade of C or better in five required foundation courses:
+Education studies majors must receive a grade of C or better in the required foundation courses.

 All candidates for student teaching placements must earn a C or better in each of the junior year required courses and the recommendation of the department.
 Students must demonstrate proficiency during the student teaching experience in knowledge and performance skills with a grade of C or better in each placement in order to be recommended for certification.